dassayan018/G2B7_JS_GradedProject2/README.md

-Go to folder location and write npm start to start the execution
+Go to folder location and write npm start on command prompt to start the execution